 Class schedules usually post about a month before the start of registration for any semester.
 Once you have checked your degree audit, you will want to check the schedule to see what is available.
 Check out this video tutorial on how to use the Searchable Schedule of Classes:

 Who is my Advisor?

 Any student in an Undergraduate or Graduate program will be assigned an advisor based on their program of study.
-Here is a guide to the advisors for each program: Undergraduate Distance Academic Advisors
+Here is a link to the advisors for each program: Undergraduate Distance Academic Advisors

 How to Register

 New students are allowed to register once open enrollment begins, after priority registration.
 Continuing students will be issued a Time Ticket based on the number of hours needed to complete their degree requirements.
 Time tickets will be available in myWCU before registration begins.
 Registration is a student-driven process, so it is essential you view a degree audit and the online class schedules before selecting courses and/or contacting your advisor.